Harken Single Pull Furler 2:1 furl

 Note that the final version was modified after the original photos were taken.

-To allow more turns, rather than tying off at the base of the forestay, I threaded the furling loop from the furler through the pulley by the deck cleat and then took it back to the end of the bowsprit where I tied it off using a bowline looped over the end of the bowsprit – see below.
+To allow even more turns, rather than tying off at the base of the forestay, I threaded the furling loop from the furler through the pulley by the deck cleat and then took it back to the end of the bowsprit where I tied it off using a bowline looped over the end of the bowsprit – see below.

 You must be logged in to reply to this topic.